 - Fish must be super fresh!
 Poke is sold by weight in Hawaii, and poke made from fresh ahi costs noticeably more than poke made from previously frozen ahi.
 Once you try the fresh, you can never go back to frozen.
 Try both and compare.

 - Poke must be served cold!
 Nothing worse than lukewarm poke (or poke that's been sitting too long over a bowl of hot rice).

 - Better to under season than over season.
-You can always add more shoyu or salt to taste, but once you’ve added too much…there’s no recovering.
-Only solution would be to add more raw ahi (assuming you had extra!)
+You can always add more shoyu (soy sauce) or salt to taste, but once you've added too much...there's no recovering.
+Only solution is to add more raw ahi (assuming you have extra!)

 Once you have that down, then you can start making poke.
 There's no real cooking involved in making poke.
 It's just chopping and assembling good raw ingredients.

 How to make Shoyu Poke:

 - Take a pound of fresh ahi.
 Dice it into bite-size pieces.

 - Put it in a big bowl and season to taste with: shoyu (we use the Aloha Brand Shoyu in Hawaii), and sesame oil (I like the Kadoya sesame oil).